EIG-Research/EIG-Fiscal-Impact-High-Skill-Federal/README.md

 ## Expenditures

 Only non-fixed cost federal outlays, and those that are incurred by H-1B workers, are applied.
 These can be found in <i>Methodology/expenditures methodology.xlsx.</i> The methodology differs depending on household composition.
 Per-capita transformations are made using the Census’s 2023 U.S. population estimate.
 The methodology differs depending on household composition; costs are assumed to double when a H-1B worker is married.
-Federal elementary and secondary education expenditures are applied only to the scenarios in which an H-1B worker has children; and in those cases are adjusted by the average number of children among H-1Bs.
+Federal elementary and secondary education expenditures are applied only to the scenarios in which an H-1B worker has children; and those cases are adjusted by the average number of children across H-1Bs conditional on the H-1B worker having children.

 #### Long-term adjustment